GENERAL INFORMATION: 503-823-4000

 BB.
 “Remodel” or “remodeling” means to alter, expand or replace an existing structure.

 DD.
-“SDC Methodology Report” means the methodology report entitled Parks System Development Charge Methodology Update Report, dated April 15, 2015 and adopted as Exhibit B to Ordinance 187150.
+“SDC Methodology Report” means the methodology report entitled Parks System Development Charge Methodology Update Report, dated April 15, 2015 and adopted as Exhibit A to Ordinance 187150, as may be modified.

 EE.
 “Temporary use” means a construction trailer or other non-permanent structure.

 (Amended by Ordinance No 189244, effective November 7, 2018.)
 For the purposes of administration and enforcement of this Chapter, unless otherwise stated in this Chapter, the following rules of construction shall apply:

 A. In case of any difference of meaning or implication between the text of this Chapter and any caption, illustration, summary table, or illustrative table, the text shall control.

 B. The word “shall” is always mandatory and not discretionary: the word “may” is permissive.

 C. Words used in the present tense shall include the future; words used in the singular number shall include the plural and the plural the singular, unless the context clearly indicates the contrary.